Kansas Safe Routes to School

 Walking and bicycling to school can be an important part of a healthy lifestyle, yet most children in Kansas do not start the day with either of these activities.
 The Kansas Department of Transportation, with funding from the Federal Highway Administration, has developed a program that will provide reimbursements to local public authorities and school districts for projects or activities that will make walking and bicycling to school safe, enjoyable, and routine.

-The Federal-aid Safe Routes to Schools Program (SRTS) remains an eligible program within the Transportation Alternatives Program (TAP) that was authorized under the Moving Ahead for Progress in the 21st Century (MAP-21).
-Through the SRTS program, funds are available for infrastructure and no infrastructure projects, and to administer SRTS programs that benefit elementary and middle school children in grades kindergarten through eighth.
-These programs are intended to be comprehensive; combining five components, often referred to as the "5 E's".
+The Federal-aid Safe Routes to Schools Program (SRTS) remains an eligible program within the Transportation Alternatives Program (TAP) that was authorized under the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+Through the SRTS program, funds are available for a variety of projects, and to administer SRTS programs that benefit elementary and middle school children in grades kindergarten through eighth.
+(Please visit our Transportation Alternatives webpage for more information and application guidance.)
+These programs are intended to be comprehensive; combining five components, referred to as the "5 E's".
 These components are:

-Funding will be provided for infrastructural projects such as improvements to sidewalks, traffic calming, pedestrian and bicycle crossing, on- and off-street bicycle facilities, secure bicycle parking, and traffic diversions.
-Funding will be provided for non-infrastructural activities such as public awareness campaigns and outreach to press and community leaders, establishing walking school buses and bike trains, traffic education and enforcement, student training on bicycle and pedestrian safety, and funding for training volunteers and staff.
-Funding will also be provided for applicants to develop safe routes to schools plans, with the possibility of future funding to implement the plan.
+Funding will be provided for selected projects, such as improvements to sidewalks, traffic calming, pedestrian and bicycle crossing, on- and off-street bicycle facilities, secure bicycle parking, and traffic diversions, as well as establishing walking school buses and bike trains, traffic education and enforcement, student training on bicycle and pedestrian safety, and funding for training volunteers and staff.
+Funding will also be provided for selected applicants to develop safe routes to schools plans, with the possibility of future funding to implement the plan.

 Bureau of Transportation Planning